Ajñana: Buddhist account

-In the Pali texts, the Sceptics are nicknamed Amarāvikkhepikas, which translates as "eel-wrigglers," probably in reference to their "verbal jugglery."
+In the Pali texts, the Sceptics are called Amarāvikkhepikas, which translates as "eel-wrigglers."
+Jayatilleke notes that it was probably a nickname, linked with vacavikkhepa ("verbal jugglery"), used by opponents for sceptics who avoided commitment to the truth or falsity of propositions.
 They are collectively spoken of as "some recluse and brahmins who wriggle like eels.
 For when a question is put to them on this or that matter, they resort to verbal jugglery and eel-wriggling on four grounds."
-Brahmajala Sutta describes four schools of Scepticism, the first three of whom advocated Scepticism on the basis of fear of falsehood (musavadabhaya), fear of involvement (upadanabhaya), and fear of interrogation in debate (anuyogabhaya), respectively, which all of them considered undesirable since it led to remorse or worry, and which led to a moral danger.
-While these three schools seem to have valued mental equanimity, it appears that the fourth school of Sceptics, associated with the philosopher Sanjaya Belatthiputta, did not share this value.
+The Brahmajala Sutta describes four schools of Scepticism.
+The first three of advocated Scepticism on the basis of fear of falsehood (musavadabhaya), fear of involvement (upadanabhaya), and fear of interrogation in debate (anuyogabhaya), respectively.
+While these three schools seem to have valued mental equanimity, the fourth school, associated with the philosopher Sanjaya Belatthiputta, appears to have had a different basis for its scepticism.
 A notable commonality among all these schools is the arrangement of propositions according to five-fold logic, alongside the usual two-fold mode and the four-fold mode (catuṣkoṭi) common in Pali Nikayas.
-The fifth mode is given as the denial of denials, that is, the rejection of the dialectician's view.
+The fifth mode is the denial of denials, that is, the rejection of the dialectician's view.